Amanskywalker/Quiz-Analyzer/README.md

 9. Use `php artisan serve`  to run the server in development mode.
   - for the production make the apache server point to ~/Quiz-Analyzer/public

+Instruction to run the application:

+1. After the server is running. use <host>/admin/login to login as Admin ( first time you have to register ) and set the question set i.e. question paper id and correct answers which will be used for the evaluation of the response submitted by participants.

+2. Use generate scorecard to generate to the final score card once each participants have submitted there response.